amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 constructor that initializes all final fields”.
-This pretty mechanical code that you are somehow _supposed_ to write yourself (if not for Project Lombok), tens of lines of it even for a trivial class like this, not only would completely obscureq the meaningful parts of `Point` and make it next to impossible to read.
+This pretty mechanical code that you are somehow _supposed_ to write yourself (if not for Project Lombok), tens of lines of it even for a trivial class like this, not only would completely obscure the meaningful parts of `Point` and make it next to impossible to read.
 It is also a few more functions to test.
 And if you don’t test them, because they are boring and trivial,—well, then don’t be surprised when you decide to make